-This Policy (and any supporting procedures) applies equally to staff in a permanent, temporary, voluntary or contractor roles acting for or on behalf of Birmingham and Solihull Mental Health NHS Foundation Trust.
+This policy (and any supporting procedures) applies equally to staff in a permanent, temporary, voluntary or contractor role acting for or on behalf of Birmingham and Solihull Mental Health NHS Foundation Trust.

-All staff has a role to play in preventative pest control, from complying guidance found in the Trust Food Safety Policy through to maintaining high standards of tidiness and cleanliness in work areas to reporting the presence or suspicion of pests.
+All staff have a role to play in preventative pest control, from complying with guidance found in the Trust Food Safety Policy through to maintaining high standards of tidiness and cleanliness in work areas to reporting the presence of or suspicion of pests.